charlietait147/weather-application/docs/further-developments.md

 - <strong>Route planning:</strong> Users are able to plan travelling routes, estimate travel times between specified locations.

+Implementation:

+- Use map components in DFCorp travel info application to display a location.

+- Use mapping API's to fetch data and display it.

 Potential Risks:

 - <strong>Privacy Concerns: </strong> With the use of location data, this may need to be handled with consideration to ensure that DFCorp comply with privacy and regulations requirements like GDPR.